• Skip to primary navigation

 Peel and clean all the vegetables and cut them to size.
 Then set them aside in a bowl of cold water (apart from the mushrooms) while you get on with the lamb.
 Don’t put the mushrooms in the water or they will soak it up and become soggy.

-Pat the lamb with a piece of paper towel to remove any moisture, then season the shanks lightly with salt and pepper.
+Pat the lamb with a paper towel to remove the surface moisture, then season the shanks lightly with salt and pepper.

 2 lamb shanks browning in butter in the inner pot of a pressure cooker.

-Melt the butter in the pressure cooker and then add the lamb shanks and brown them as best you can.
+Melt the butter in the pressure cooker, add the lamb shanks and brown them as best you can.
 They are a funny shape, so you may need to use a pair of tongs to hold them in place while they brown.

 Stock, red wine and onions added to the lamb shanks.